Our mission is to enhance the social-emotional and spiritual health of individuals with autism through creative social and recreational outlets.

 We know that children with autism truly struggle with understanding their own emotions as well as the emotions of others.
 All children benefit from social-emotional learning.
 Teaching children social-emotional skills is just as important as teaching academics.
 RAIN's programs are designed to teach these skills using multiple modalities of teaching.
 One effective way to teach is by utilizing peer to peer support.
 Our peer buddies model typical social behavior and offer support throughout our programs.
 This not only benefits our students with ASD but has also been quite beneficial to our peer buddies!

-Please check out Camp Free2BMe, and Social Saturdays,.
+Please check out Camp Free2BMe, Friendship Squad and Social Saturdays,.
 We welcome a visit from you!

 Volunteers are key to the success of RAIN programs.
 Peer buddies and adult volunteers are needed all year.
 Whether it is a peer buddy for summer camp, a chaperone for prom or manning the RAIN booth at a fundraiser, all volunteers are needed and appreciated!
 Volunteers must be at least 16 years of age.